nehawashikar/Team1-Interview-Prep-Drupal/README.md

 ## Features

 ### Interview Course
-- Our comprehensive interview course is curated and instructed by experienced professionals, Radha Ganesh and Bence Danko.
+- Our comprehensive interview course is curated and instructed by experienced professionals.
 Dive into the world of technical interviews with a structured curriculum designed to enhance your problem-solving skills and interview techniques.

 ### Practice Problems
 - Sharpen your coding and problem-solving skills with a diverse range of practice problems.
-Amirali Marashifar and Mateusz Pabis have carefully curated a collection of challenges to help you prepare for the toughest technical questions you might encounter during interviews.
+We have carefully curated a collection of challenges to help you prepare for the toughest technical questions you might encounter during interviews.

 ### Video Viewing
 - Watch engaging video content hosted by Neha Washikar and Anusri Chavali.
 These videos cover a variety of topics, providing insights, tips, and walkthroughs to help you understand key concepts and strategies for tackling technical interview questions.